Working at the Pensions Authority

 A career in the Pensions Authority will give you a unique opportunity to contribute to the regulation and improvement of Irish pensions and to develop your potential while contributing to the Authority’s vision of achieving a pensions landscape, which encourages pensions savings by being secure, well managed and understandable.

 Day-to-day work of the Authority

-The day-to-day work of the Authority is carried out by our 90 employees working together across seven Units as follows:
+The day-to-day work of the Authority is carried out by our 90 employees, working together across eight business units as follows:

 - Supervision and Enforcement (Supervision of compliance with the Pensions Act, 1990)

 - Programme Management Office

 Further information regarding the Authority and the work of each Unit can be found on our website in the About Us section.